Chateau De Chambord

 Visiting

-The parkland below the château covers 800 hectares of public access area (the remaining 4,600 are private reserve).
-A free shuttle bus runs between the car park and the château.
-Cycling within the public park is possible and the flat terrain makes it easy; bikes can be rented at the main entrance.
+The public parkland around the château covers 800 hectares; the remaining 4,600 hectares are a managed wildlife reserve.
+A free shuttle runs between the car park and the château.
+Cycling within the public park is possible and bikes are rentable at the main entrance.
+The terrain is completely flat.

 Getting There